 - Exchange Managed Folders

 - Drag and drop to a Discussion Board that has been connected to Outlook

 Unfortunately all of these approaches fall short in one way or another.
-Frustrations include difficulty of visualizing and navigating the SharePoint environment, attachments being split off and saved separately, poor naming of the saved message files, messages saved in EML format (with the result that they cannot be opened in Outlook on the desktop) and custom metadata not being prompted for immediately as the message is saved.
+Frustrations include difficulty of visualizing and navigating the SharePoint environment, attachments being split off and saved separately, poor naming of the saved message files and custom metadata not being prompted for immediately as the message is saved.

 Recognizing that better management of email communication is a key issue for many organizations, a number of vendors have developed add-in software that improves the out-of-the-box integration of Outlook and SharePoint.
 All of these add-ins let you drag-and-drop in Outlook to save an email message to nominated areas in SharePoint, in most cases with automatic capture of email attributes such as To, From, Subject etc.

 “With MacroView Message you can start simple – just drag and drop to save emails to SharePoint – but if you need more email management or document management features then MacroView Message and its companion products can deliver.”

 Drag and Drop to Save with MacroView Message

 If all you need is a way to let your users drag-and-drop to save their Outlook emails into SharePoint then MacroView Message is the answer.
 MacroView Message adds a new pane to your Microsoft Outlook environment that makes saving, viewing, finding and retrieving emails and their attachments in SharePoint intuitive and efficient.
 By “SharePoint” we mean on-premises SharePoint, Office 365 SharePoint Online or OneDrive for Business.